samzhao88/AgreeMates/README.md

 ## Installation
 Use the included vagrant configuration to setup a custom AgreeMates server.
-First, install vagrant from http://www.vagrantup.com/, and VirtualBox from https://www.virtualbox.org/.
+First, install vagrant from http://www.vagrantup.com/downloads, and VirtualBox from https://www.virtualbox.org/wiki/Downloads.

-Then, once those are installed, in the AgreeMates folder, run the following commands from the terminal/shell:
+Then once those are installed, in the AgreeMates folder run the following commands from the terminal/shell:

 ```
 cd installation